Chart Color Schemes

 Tongala features high concentrations of lone person households, with a fairly typical median household size

 Family households account for 66.7% of all households, including 26.5% couples with children, 28.0% couples without children, and 11.1% single parent families.
-Non-family households constitute the remaining 33.3%, with lone person households at 32.1% and group households comprising 1.9%.
+Non-family households constitute the remaining 33.3%, with lone person households at 32.1% and group households comprising 1.9% of the total.
 The median household size is 2.4 people, which aligns with the average for the Rest of Vic.

 Frequently Asked Questions - Households